uky-web/limestone_archive/components/notes.md

 ### Prop type checking
 Speaking of prop-type checking, this exists: https://github.com/guym4c/twig-prop-types.
 Looks like a port of react prop-types, ported into twig.
 This would preclude using twig.js or twing.js for anything meaningful (unless we ported it *back* to js).

+### Carousel (and probably similar) components
+In the current Drupal theme, `carousel` items might be implicitly inheriting some props. `Carousel-slab` passes `level` to `carousel`, which doesn't mention it, but then implicitly passes it to `eck-entity--collection-item--media-figure`, which passes it on to `components-media-with-caption`, who finally references it.
+The question here is how flexible the child components can be.
+Should the `carousel` just have a single slot to take an array of arbitrary objects? and if so how does it pass necessary props (e.g. `aspect`, `width`, `level`, etc)?

+#### Option 1: It's up to the drupal template
+In this case, the eck entity template is responsible for knowing what presentation props to pass to `media-with-caption`.
+This makes sense, you'd just write a 'slide' specific template for the entity, and configure Drupal to use that when rendering them in a carousel.
+This would let the eck template break the carousel render (maybe).

+#### Option 2: Pass the props somehow
+Not sure this is doable, but maybe when you output drupal renderable variables (e.g `{{content}}`, or in this case `{{figures}}`), they have access to the parent twig context.
+Then you could do what looks like is happening now, and leave some 'hint' props for the child elements to use if they want.
+This is sloppy and not really 'type safe'.
+A variant of this would be to at least namespace it in some sort of 'parent_props' object. blech.

+#### Option 3: Skip the renderables
+Instead of letting drupal templates render the contents of the carousel, accept an array of specific data types and render them within the carousel component.
+This would be least flexible and most stable.
+This is an un-drupally solution.